Taking a Cash Rebate versus Interest Rate Reduction

 Below are the three main types of wheelchair-accessible vehicle conversions.
 Each type is designed to address particular needs and levels of ability.
 Picking the correct conversion type for your specific needs is the most crucial part of the process.

-Side-Entry Conversions
+Side-Entry Wheelchair Van Conversions

 Side-entry accessible conversion is the most common conversion type for consumers.
 It is ideal for wheelchair users who are drivers and passengers alike who prefer to enter and exit the vehicle from the side or curb.